-TROUBLESHOOTING Revision 4.2 Page 7-3
+TROUBLESHOOTING Revision 4.3 Page 7-3

+"No such file or directory" No such file or directory.
+This error occurs when a file name is specified and the file should exist but does not, or when one of the directories in a path name does not exist.
+It also occurs with msgget() , semget() , and shmget() when key does not refer to any object and the IPC_CREAT flag is not set.
 "Not a directory" Not a directory.
 A nondirectory was specified where a directory is required, such as in a path prefix or as an argument to chdir() .
 "Is a directory" Is a directory.
 An attempt to open a directory for writing.
 "File exists" File exists.
 An existing file was mentioned in an inappropriate context; e.g., link().